OctopusDeploy/docs/docs/administration/upgrading/guide/automate-upgrades.md

 ## Upgrading High Availability Octopus Deploy instances

-It is possible to automate the upgrading of Octopus Deploy High Availability instances, but it takes a bit more work than a single script.
+It is possible to automate upgrading Octopus Deploy High Availability instances, but it requires more than a single script.
 The recommendation is to use an Octopus Deploy runbook on another instance to upgrade the High Availability instance.
-You can get a free license to do this [here](https://octopus.com/start).
+You can get a free license to do this with an [Octopus Cloud instance](https://octopus.com/start).

 ![](images/upgrade-diagram.png)

 Each HA node will need a Tentacle installed on it.
 You will need two roles for this to work.

-- HAServer -> All Tentacles will be assigned to this.
+- HAServer: All Tentacles will be assigned to this.
-- HAServer-Primary -> this is the server which does the majority of the work (checking for new versions, upgrading the database, etc)
+- HAServer-Primary: This is the server which does the majority of the work (checking for new versions, upgrading the database, etc).

 The process will look like:

-1. Check for a new version (HAServer-Primary)
+1. Check for a new version (HAServer-Primary).
-2. Put server into maintenance mode (HAServer-Primary)
+2. Put the server into maintenance mode (HAServer-Primary).
-3. Stop all nodes (HAServer)
+3. Stop all nodes (HAServer).
-4. Install the MSI (HAServer)
+4. Install the MSI (HAServer).
-5. Upgrade the database (HAServer-Primary)
+5. Upgrade the database (HAServer-Primary).
-6. Restart all nodes (HAServer)
+6. Restart all nodes (HAServer).

 This extra work is needed because the database can only be upgraded by one node.
 Multiple nodes attempting to upgrade the database can (and will) result in deadlocks.